-Beginning this year, Medicare will cover outpatient total joint replacement under the Center for Medicare & Medicaid Services’ (CMS) new Hospital Outpatient Prospective Payment System (OPPS) & Ambulatory Surgical Center (ASC) Payment System Rule.
+Beginning in 2020, Medicare will cover outpatient total joint replacement under the Center for Medicare & Medicaid Services’ (CMS) new Hospital Outpatient Prospective Payment System (OPPS) & Ambulatory Surgical Center (ASC) Payment System Rule.

 In the past, total joint surgeries have required extended stays in the hospital or a rehab facility while the patient recovers.
 Now, better anesthesia techniques, surgical techniques, and improvements in prosthetic implants have significantly reduced the recovery time after a joint replacement.
 This means that extensive hospital stays are no longer required for post-operative rehabilitation.